I love Halloween. In fact, I love the whole month of October. Or, “Rocktober” as I like to refer to it.

 Get the email version: (Enter email)

 |Hi, I'm Julia!
-I am an art lovin', travel nut and my goal is to share my insights and discoveries with humor and enthusiasm on all of our social media avenues.
+I don't get to travel as much as I want to (who does?), but when I do, my goal is to share my discoveries and insights with humor and enthusiasm on all of our social media avenues.
 On The Educated Traveler blog, the official blog of WorldStrides International Discovery programs, you’ll find all kinds of great information about travel and education, tips, news, classroom lesson ideas and more!
 Subscribe above!